liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 16: Search for Investors

-The Minister of Finance shall conduct an active and ongoing search for investors and shall set up systems to make this efficient according to the best modern practices.
+1. The Minister of Finance shall conduct an active and ongoing search for investors and shall set up systems to make this efficient according to the best modern practices.

-### Article 17: Investment Prospectus

-The Minister of Finance shall create a prospectus for investors using the best available practices.
+2. The Minister of Finance shall create a prospectus for investors using the best available practices.
 He shall ensure that it is set up in an attractive and professional manner capable of satisfying even the most demanding investors.

 ### Article 18: Financial Legislation